AndyA/fixed-sort/README.md

 //  ];
 ```

-For completely general matching the ordering list may include predicate functions.
-Any predicate functions will be called for each value.
+The ordering list may also include predicate functions.
 The above example could instead have been written using predicate functions.

 ```javascript
 // Use functions to match all items of a class